Itacurubí de la Cordillera

-Itacurubí de la Cordillera is a town in the Cordillera department of Paraguay, located 92 km Asuncion.
+Itacurubí de la Cordillera is a town in the Cordillera Department of Paraguay, located 92 km of Asunción.

 Etymology

-Its name means Itacurubí Guarani "Itakuruvi", "crushed rock."
+Its name means Itacurubí Guarani Itakuruvi, 'crushed rock.'

 Weather

 The climate in the department of Cordillera is warm and dry.
 The average temperature is 22 °C, the highest in summer and 39 degrees minimum in winter, grade 3.

-Demography

-Itacurubí de la Cordillera has a total of 10,744 inhabitants, of whom 5,369 are men and 5,375 women, according to projections by the General Directorate of Statistics, Census and Surveys.

 History

 Founded on September 18, 1871 by residents of the area, named "Aguilera", is also known as "Garden of the Cordillera."

 He was formerly a place of recreation and entertainment for Asuncenos.

 The patronal feast is celebrated on 8 October, in honor of Nuestra Señora del Rosario, patron of the city.
 Currently, there are a popular movement for its inhabitants to the official date of the founding of this city is on 7 October 1871, saw no objective evidence of the exact date of its founding.

 Economy

 Residents of Itacurubí engaged in agriculture, there are small factories honey cane.

 In addition, among the crafts include pottery, crochet, making quilts and poyvi.